pinojs/sonic-boom/README.md

 benchCore*1000: 6513.752ms
 ```

-Note that sync mode without buffering is _slower_ than Node Core in sync mode, however
+Note that sync mode without buffering is _slower_ than a Node Core WritableStream, however
 this mode matches the expected behavior of `console.log()`.

 Note that if this is used to log to a windows terminal (`cmd.exe` or